AllieVonRueden/gokrb5/USAGE.md

 ---

 ### Kerberos Client
- *Create** a client instance with either a password or a keytab.
+ !Create   a client instance with either a password or a keytab.
 A configuration must also be passed.
 Additionally optional additional settings can be provided.
 ```go
 import 	"gopkg.in/jcmturner/gokrb5.v7/client"